jamesec/jamesec.github.io/o/focusing_tips_ann.md

 ## 0901+
 ### 0921 to 0930
+- Focusing Tip #930 – "With pain... how do we make sure we’re not ‘belittling’ the feeling?"
 - Focusing Tip #929 – If your client can't believe they can be Self-in-Presence
 - Focusing Tip #928 – "What part of me is aware of something in me?"
 - Focusing Tip #927 – Protector and Defender parts in Untangling